 Never accept a plea bargain without speaking to a defense attorney first, especially when it comes to a DUI.
 Because these cannot remove from your record, even a deal that involves dismissing charges from your file still keeps the DUI on record.

 Driving Record and Criminal Record Are Not the Same Thing

 While your criminal record remains blemished, it is not the same for your driving record.
-In Colorado, the DUI stays on your driving record for ten years and you have 12 points assessed against you.
+The DUI stays on your driving record for ten years in Colorado, and you have 12 points assessed against you.
 The points only last for two years.

 That means your insurance will be affected during the period those points are assessed, and any subsequent traffic violations (DUI-related or not) will significantly influence your insurance premiums.

 It Is Better to Prevent a DUI Conviction Entirely